 Residential moves can be done at short notice or planned well in advance.
 Moving companies base their quotes on how many movers the job requires, and how many hours it will take.
 Extra services like packing and unpacking come at an additional cost.
 The most challenging part of moving a house is shifting bulky or oversized items, or fragile pieces with care.
 A professional mover has the experience and equipment to handle these tasks with ease.

-Commercial moves involve many of the same basic principles of residential moves, but on a larger scale.
+Commercial moves involve many of the same basic principles as residential moves, but on a larger scale.
 These moves can be anything from a small office or storefront to a large corporate office or factory.
 The process of a commercial move is more complex than that of a home, as any delays will impact business operations.

 Let’s look at a few key factors that are unique to commercial moving: